vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-02-error-handling.md

 This example has two error domains, both of which can be thrown by the "thrower" method.
 Catcher can only throw the second type of error, and so must handle the first type if "thrower" throws it.
-Finally the "main" method will handle any errors from "catcher".
+Finally, the "main" method will handle any errors from "catcher".